The Pivotal API is a good candidate for a simple brute force approach at reverse engineering.

 Open API code generation tools to source code.

-Optional customization of code generation templates to apply reusable data mapping annotations
+Optional customization of code generation templates to apply reusable data mapping

 Open API to complete documentation, any format.

 Enrich and refactor generated code with Data Mapping annotation to produce custom